hectcastro/local-code-search/README.md

 # 3. Deploy Zoekt web server
 make deploy

+# 4a.
+Clone repositories from GitLab (requires ghorg and GitLab config in .env)
+make clone-repos

-# 4. If not using .env, clone repositories into the repos/ directory
+# 4b.
+Or manually clone repositories into your HOST_REPOS directory
-# cd repos/
+# cd ~/Projects  # or your HOST_REPOS path
 # git clone https://github.com/your-org/your-repo.git

 # 5. Index the repositories